Hbartoszewicz/auto-bootcamp-setup/git-hometask/daria-kowal/BOOTCAMP.md

 # Favourite movie

-My fvourite movie is 'Where is Nemo'.
+My favourite movie is 'Where is Nemo'.
 I like this movie because I like animals and happy endings.

 # My skills after completing bootcamp